Saint George's Day is the Catalan Valentines Day

 - Rambla de Canaletes - the site of the Font de Canaletes fountain

-- Rambla dels Estudis - the site of an open-air market for caged birds and other small pets
+- Rambla dels Estudis - the site of an open-air market for caged birds and other small pets, which no longer exists

 - Rambla de Sant Josep - the site of an open-air flower market